zzw890827/aws-sap-questions/第三套/README.md

     - [ ] A. Use GitHub websockets to trigger the CodePipeline pipeline.
 Use AWS X-Ray for unit testing and static code analysis.
 Deploy in an in-place, all-at-once deployment configuration using AWS CodeDeploy.
     - [ ] B. Use GitHub webhooks to trigger the CodePipeine pipeline.
 Use the Jenkins plugin for AWS CodeBuild to conduct unit testing.
 Deploy in a blue/green deployment using AWS CodeDeploy.
     - [ ] C. Use GitHub websockets to trigger the CodePipeline pipeline.
 Use AWS X-Ray for unit testing and static code analysis.
 Send alerts to an Amazon SNS topic for any bad builds.
 Deploy in a blue/green deployment using AWS CodeDeploy.
-    - [ ] D. Use GitHub websockets to trigger the CodePipeline pipeline.
+    - [ ] D. Use GitHub webhooks to trigger the CodePipeline pipeline.
 Use AWS X-Ray for unit testing and static code analysis.
 Deploy in an in-place, all-at-once deployment configuration using AWS CodeDeploy.

     <details>
        <summary>Answer</summary>